FileMaker WebDirect 18 Guide

 Limitations that are inherent to the web also apply to FileMaker WebDirect.

-The FileMaker Server or FileMaker Cloud for AWS deployment does most of the work for the FileMaker WebDirect client.
-For example, key presses and mouse clicks that are handled by FileMaker Pro Advanced must be sent from FileMaker WebDirect to FileMaker Server or FileMaker Cloud for AWS.
+The FileMaker Server or FileMaker Cloud product deployment does most of the work for the FileMaker WebDirect client.
+For example, key presses and mouse clicks that are handled by FileMaker Pro Advanced must be sent from FileMaker WebDirect to FileMaker Server or the FileMaker Cloud product.
 The solution's host also sets record locks, activates script triggers, fetches data, and manages layout and data caches.

 Objects in HTML5 observe a true parent-child hierarchy—that is, a child object is always contained within a single parent object.
 For example, an image that extends across the boundary between the header and body parts of a layout can be in only one part, so the image is cropped at the boundary between the parts it spans.